aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, allotment gardens and farmsteads from the [Landscape classification](#Ch05.03) are selected (value 410 reclassified to value 1, others as 0).
-Once reclassified, layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+Once reclassified, the layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
-At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.